-Liz Medendorp is an English instructor at the University of Colorado at Colorado Springs as well as an adjunct instructor at several institutions within the Colorado Community College System.
+Liz Medendorp is English Faculty/Assessment of Student Learning Coordinator at Pueblo Community College.
 She earned her Master's degree at the University of Massachusetts, Amherst, where her research focused on notions of success in cross-media adaptation, specifically drawing on examples from the works of Joss Whedon.
 She has been very active at academic conferences, presenting research on popular culture and new media studies through the lens of academic scholarship and theory.
 She has also published works in the areas of translation and fan studies, including a chapter in the Buffy the Vampire Slayer volume of the Fan Phenomena series from Intellect, Ltd. She is an aspiring screenwriter for both film and television.